-Maynard collaborate with leading international architecture practices HASSEL, Weston Williamson, and Rogers Stirk Harbour + Partners to design and deliver five world class stations for the Metro Tunnel Project in Melbourne.
+Maynard collaborate with leading international architecture practices HASSELL, Weston Williamson, and Rogers Stirk Harbour + Partners to design and deliver five world class stations for the Metro Tunnel Project in Melbourne.

 The Metro Tunnel Project - Victoria's biggest ever public transport infrastructure project - will deliver five new underground stations to be known as North Melbourne, Parkville, State Library, Town Hall and Anzac.
 The design for the five stations is a world class collaboration between leading international design practices HASSELL, Weston Williamson and Rogers Stirk Harbour + Partners.